mit-cml/iot-website-source/docs/src/app/pages/FAQ.md

 ### How can I get started with MIT App Inventor?

-We provide a number of [tutorials](http://appinventor.mit.edu/explore/ai2/tutorials.html) on our explore website.
+We provide many [tutorials](http://appinventor.mit.edu/explore/ai2/tutorials.html) on our explore website.
 There is also a <a href="http://www.appinventor.org/book2" target="_blank">free book</a>) available online for your use in learning MIT App Inventor.

 ### How can I learn more about MIT App Inventor?